wolfy-j/goffli/README.md

 ```

 ### Temp files and directories
-In order to retrieve a name from of a temp directory
+In order to retrieve a name of a temp directory

 ```lua
 local tmp = require("tmp")